-- ELECTRIC SHOCK can kill. - · Have an electrician install and service this equipment. - Turn the input power off at the fuse box before working on equipment. - Do not touch electrically hot parts.
+- Have an electrician install and service this equipment. - Turn the input power off at the fuse box before working on equipment. - · Do not touch electrically hot parts.

 When a PC Board is suspected to be defective, the following procedure must be followed: